FreeCAD/FreeCAD-documentation/wiki/STEP_project.md

 This template is the guideline for a FreeCAD development project.
-It follows the rules of the _.
+It follows the rules of the [Getting Things Done (GTD)](http://en.wikipedia.org/wiki/Getting_Things_Done#Methodology) process.
+The projects are collected in the [Development roadmap](Development_roadmap.md).

 ## Purpose and principles